phrl42/java-projects/README.md

 # java-projects
-all my java projects written while enrolled in university of stuttgart
+all my java projects written while enrolled in the university of stuttgart